sarahforzley/universal-docs/api/endpoints.md

 }
 ```

-To invoke the above method, you could use `Invoke-RestMethod`.
+To invoke the above method, you can use `Invoke-RestMethod`.

 ```powershell
 Invoke-RestMethod http://localhost:5000/endpoint
 ```

-When defining endpoints in the management API, you can skip the `New-PSUEndpoint` call as it will be defined by the admin console.
+When defining endpoints in the management API, you can skip the `New-PSUEndpoint` call, as the admin console defines it.

 ![API Properties](<../.gitbook/assets/image (442).png>)

-The only contents that you need to provide in the editor will be the script you wish to call.
+The only contents that you need to provide in the editor are the script you wish to call.

 ![API Content](<../.gitbook/assets/image (550).png>)

 {% hint style="warning" %}
-Be aware that you should avoid using endpoint URLs that match with internal PowerShell Universal Management API URLs as this will cause unexpected behavior.
-You can reference the [OpenAPI documentation](openapi.md#management-api-documentation) for the [Management API](../config/management-api.md) to verify this is not the case.&#x20;
+Avoid using endpoint URLs that match internal PowerShell Universal Management API URLs, as this causes unexpected behavior.
+You can reference the [OpenAPI documentation](openapi.md#management-api-documentation) for the [Management API](../config/management-api.md) to verify that none of the URLs match.&#x20;
 {% endhint %}

 ## HTTP Methods